psutail/Airline-Passenger-Manifest/README.md

   AFTER THAT USING ALL THE FUNCTIONS DEFINE UNDER THE NAME SPACE INTERFACE  "Airline-Passenger-Manifest\app\Repositories" TO DO OUR BOOKING

   ==============================================================================================================

+  6)ALL ROUTE ARE UNDER : Airline-Passenger-Manifest\route\web.php along with Lravel 8 jetstream Auth

   5) ALL BALDE FILE /HTML VIEW FILE ARE UNDER NAME SPACE